 Here’s what our program graduates have to say!

-Graduating students may also have the opportunity to further their studies at the degree level and may receive up to two years of advanced standing toward our unique four-year Bachelor of Human Services – Police Studies degree.
+Further your studies at the degree level!
+Graduates may receive up to two years of advanced standing toward our unique four-year Honours Bachelor of Police Studies degree program.

 What courses are included in the Community and Justice Services diploma program?